servummagnum/Sword-and-collar-slave-trader/README.md

-It's can be hard to tell what i should and shouldn't translate, so if i missed anything or something breaks, please let me know.
-I suspect a lot of movement options are not translated, but I don't know for sure until someone finds them and lets me know.
-Good rule of thumb, save often at least until a play test can be finished.
+If i missed anything or something breaks, please let me know.

 Square brackets "[]" indicate my translator notes if something was hard to translate or uses odd phrasing, or i just wanted to make a comment